Accelerating Social Change

 Money market or cash equivalent accounts: Some donors and DAF holders keep contributions in low-risk, highly liquid money market funds, so they can easily make grants at any time.

-At Tides, you can use your DAF for international or other complex grantmaking that many other DAF providers won’t handle, giving you more options for resourcing social justice leaders.
+Tides supports international and other complex grantmaking out of DAFs that many other DAF providers won’t handle, giving you more options for resourcing social justice leaders.

-Our partners use their DAFs to grant to:
+Our partners may use their DAFs to recommend grants in compliance to relevant laws and regulations to:

-In addition to grants to nonprofit organizations, donors can also use their DAFs to make investments, including mission-aligned equity or loan investments in social impact for-profit companies and funds.
+In addition to grants to nonprofit organizations, donors can also use their DAFs to recommend investments, including mission-aligned equity or loan investments in social impact for-profit companies and funds.

 Using a DAF for international work is possible, but it requires navigating certain regulations — a task not all DAF providers are equipped to handle.
 Tides specializes in international grantmaking.
 We often help our donors grant funds through: